History

 The General Meeting of members comes together once a year in October and a half-yearly information meeting takes place in spring.

-In 2000, the 40th European Commodities Exchange, the organisation of which was entrusted to the Strasbourg Commodities Exchange, welcomed 2122 participants from close to 1000 companies, from 25 different countries.
+In 2021, the 61st European Commodities Exchange, the organisation of which was entrusted to the Copenhagen Exchange, welcomed 2530 participants from all over the world.

 Forthcoming Exchange Days will take place as follows: